TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-run-all-unit-test/checkpoints.md

 # Checkpoints

 This task has 4 points in total.
-If the last check passes, then full credits are granted.
-Otherwise, partial credits might be granted if only some checkpoints are completed.
+Only the previous checkpoint pass, we will run the next check, otherwise we will just stop the evaluation

 ## Checkpoint 1 (1pt)